Todd Rogers (gamer): Disputed records

-Several of Todd Rogers' records have come under scrutiny for being seemingly impossible or lacking sufficient proof.
-In 2002, Robert Mruczek, then chief referee at Twin Galaxies, officially rescinded Todd's record time in Barnstorming after other players pointed out that his time of 32.04 seconds did not appear to be possible, even when the game was hacked to remove all obstacles.
+Several of Todd Rogers's records have come under scrutiny for being seemingly impossible or lacking sufficient proof.
+In 2002, Robert Mruczek, then chief referee at Twin Galaxies, officially rescinded Rogers's record time in Barnstorming after other players pointed out that his time of 32.04 seconds did not appear to be possible, even when the game was hacked to remove all obstacles.
 Upon further investigation, Twin Galaxies referees were unable to find independent verification for this time, having instead been relying on erroneous information from Activision.

 As listed on the Twin Galaxies leaderboard until January 2018, Rogers's record in the 1980 Activision game Dragster was a time of 5.51 seconds from 1982.
 At the time, Activision verified high scores by Polaroid.
 According to Rogers, after he submitted a photo of this time, he was called by Activision, who asked him to verify how he achieved such a score, because they had programmed a 'perfect run' of the game and were unable to achieve better than a 5.54.
-The game's programmer David Crane would later confirm that he had a vague recollection of programming test runs, but didn't remember the results.
+The game's programmer David Crane would later confirm that he had a vague recollection of programming test runs, but did not remember the results.
 In 2012, Todd received a Guinness World Record for the longest-standing video game score record, for his 1982 Dragster record.
 In 2017, a speedrunner named Eric "Omnigamer" Koziel disassembled the game's code and concluded that the fastest possible time was 5.57 seconds.
 With a tick rate of 0.03 seconds, the record claim is two ticks faster than Omnigamer's data and one tick faster than the reported Activision 'perfect run'.